 key = os.getenv("SPEECH_KEY")

-raise ValueError("You must set either SPEECH_ENDPOINT or SPEECH_REGION")
+raise ValueError("You must set SPEECH_ENDPOINT when using managed identity")

 if key: